SynergygraphicIB/Automatization-of-Tag-Creator-based-on-UserName-Across-Accounts/README.md

 # Username-Tag-Creator

 We assume You and AWS organization set in place with all the neccesary permissions to ensure that resource creation events and all related info are to be passed between the accounts of the organization.
-For the sake of this document the ID of our organization is o-yvQk5gerjaja
+For the sake of this document the ID of our organization is o-myexampleOrgId

 TagCreator Lambda function creates labels with the creator ID to track who did what.
 This is a highly valuable feature to help us keep track of our resources and reduce the time consuming resource management.
 We will deploy a pair of lambda functions; ExtractSns and TagCreatorId, in the us-east-1 region in Security Account that we will call ReceiverAccount in our organization to centralize the control and tagging of our resources being deployed in any account of the organization.
 Also, we will adress the Member Account which is sending the event as SenderAccount to help with the clarity of this doc.
 Ideally, our lambdas in the ReceiverAccount are fired when any AWS resource is deployed in any SenderAccount either by using the console or the AWS SDK for Python (Boto3).
 Once the resource is deployed Cloudwatch captures and sends the event through Event Buses to a matching Event Bus in ReceiverAccount.
 From Cloudwatch-Event Buses in ReceiverAccount to a Topic SNS named  that sends a string with the event info to the ExtractSns function allowing it to be executed from any region within ReceiverAccount, we need this intermedial lambda because Tagcreator only processes events in Json format and we must convert the string sent by SnsSendToLambda back to json format . the aforementioned lambda passes the event to TagCreator function to process the event .- say RunInstances and created the tags with a Key/value as instructed by the code , in our case UserName = UserNamehere.
 This sequence of sns topic - lambdas our Tag-Creator in ReceiverAccount ensures that if we deploy a VPC with a route table, both resources will get a tag with the use name who did the deployment.